 In need of something to paint?
 We’ve got 36 watercolor painting ideas you can try today that range from simple to complex concepts.

 The great thing about many of these ideas is that the simpler concepts can evolve into more challenging ones.
 With flowers, for instance, it’s relatively easy to paint a daisy or a tulip.
 When you’re ready, try adding a rose to your bouquet.

 Easy Watercolor Painting Ideas

-A tranquil lake scene or a beach—bonus if you include a boat, animal, or beach umbrella.
+A tranquil lake scene or a beach.
+(Optional: include a boat, animal, or beach umbrella.)

 Challenging Watercolor Painting Ideas

 A collection of your favorite glass bottles.
 The more you add, the more challenging the painting will be.

 A smattering of spoons, knives, and forks.
 Be sure to pay attention to the reflections in them!

 A bouquet of flowers—roses are some of the most challenging blooms you can paint.